rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 This document presents a view on human cognition.
 This is an initial sketch to encourage feedback with the hope that this could become a useful framework for thinking about human thinking and potentially other sorts of thinking.
 It is not intended to be a comprehensive description - complex problems do not usually have simple answers.

-In this view cognition is divided into two key parts...
+This view of cognition is divided into two key parts...

 * **World Model** - our internal model of the world and its mechanisms.
-* **Value Assessment** - our value judgement of information, i.e. how we feel about it.
+* **Value Assessment** - our value judgement of what we perceive in the model, i.e. how we feel about it.

 ## World Model